CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/observation-mapping-table.md

 See the NMLS VSAC Support Center [here](https://www.nlm.nih.gov/vsac/support/usingvsac/vsacfhirapi.html) to request an API key.

+### Important Notes on Update
+- This utility cannot support new OIDS because they must be manually mapped to a condition code.
+- This utility does not update AOE question mappings

 ## Update the local CSV by getting tables from prod/staging
 Use the prime CLI `lookuptables get` command: